Meme Encyclopedia

 Here's a recap of how the Paul Revere 'The British Are Coming' Painting became a meme.

-Who is Paul Revere, and Where Did the Painting of him Holding a Lamp Come From?
+Who is Paul Revere, and Where Did the Painting of Him Holding a Lamp Come From?

 Paul Revere was a silversmith and part-time courier for the Sons of Liberty who became famous for warning colonists that British troops were on the move in 1775.